|

 Sylvie and Bruno contains numerous references to ideas which would have been hypothetical in its authors day, such as weightlessness; and there are clear references to relativity of time and space.
 But these are pulled in heavily and consciously, in the manner of an author mining the ideas of his youth.
 Sparks of poetic brilliance fly, to be sure, as in the astonishing poem Little Birds and in the intelligence of this verse from The Song of the Mad Gardener:

 is at the end of the story transmuted into the familiar form of a kitten.
-The change of bodily ratios is very skilfully drawn by Tenniel.
-Though the Queen, her mystery gone, has become tiny, her arms shrinking in powerlessness, her head and eyes have developed babyish proportions.
+The change of bodily ratios (neoteny) is very skilfully drawn by Tenniel.
+Though the Queen, her mystery gone, has become tiny, her limbs shrinking in powerlessness, her head and eyes have developed babyish proportions.
 (A similar transition of power in the context of a different metamorphosis occurs at the end of Alice in Wonderland where the characters lose a dimension and become flat.)
+Tenniel's drawings are especially remarkable considering he had lost the sight of one eye in childhood.

 His drawings are strangely modern: you quite often see copies of them, taken out of the context where their point lies, illustrating other matter: this seems a pity.
 Arthur Rackham, notable for his forests and avenues of strange, lopped trees.
 A few more: Arthur Frost, at his best in Hiawathas Photographing a merciless lampoon of Longfellows poem, and in A Sea Dirge.
 This drawing conveys absolutely the spirit of the poem.